luk3yx/lurklite/README.md

 ## Installation

-To install lurklite, you can simply install it with `pip` (`sudo pip3 install miniirc` on most GNU/Linux distributions).
+To install lurklite, you can simply install it with `pip` (`sudo pip3 install lurklite` on most GNU/Linux distributions).
 After installation, you should be able to run `lurklite` (or `python3 -m lurklite`).

 ## Config file